Dyrnwyn-SEM-GU/Stalker-repository/README.md

 how to run it:

-	- download STALKER
-	- run the stalker.jar
-	- to login to the system use the username dyrnwyn@dyrnwyn.com and the password dyrnwyn.
-	CAREFULL!
-THE CONNECTION TO THE DATABASE IS NOT ENCRYPTED

-	(not required!)
-	if you want to install the database on your computer
 	- install mysql
 	- in the command line type in mysql and log in as root
 	- type in "source" and the filepath of the StalkerDB.sql file
-	- in the DatabaseConnector.java file in the src folder change the connection to "jdbc:mysql://localhost/StalkerDB" (at line 28)
+	- in the DatabaseConnector.java file in the src folder make sure the connection is to "jdbc:mysql://localhost/StalkerDB" (at line 28)

 	you now have a local Stalker database!

+	- download STALKER
+	- run the sourcefiles or export as a jar file and run it (java -jar stalker.jar)
+	- to login to the system use the username dyrnwyn@dyrnwyn.com and the password dyrnwyn too test the functions with sample data or create your own account from within the software.

 --------------------------------------------------------------------
 2013-12-17
 recent changes: